Update On Kauai Road Opening (North Shore) - June 24, 2019

-But, before you get too excited, the announcement that there will be a tentative reopening on or about June 13th is not all that it seems.
-The repairs to numerous landslide and road collapse areas as a result of the 2018 flood will be largely complete by that date.
-Due to a landslide last Saturday at mile marker 1, however, the Lihue-bound lane coming up from Hanalei to Princeville will remain closed for 4 to 5 months causing delays going to and from Hanalei as workers try to stabilize the hillside.
+The repairs to numerous landslide and road collapse areas as a result of the 2018 flood are largely complete, although they are still working on some of the bridges.
+Due to a landslide in May 2019 at mile marker 1, however, the Lihue-bound lane coming up from Hanalei to Princeville will remain closed for 4 to 5 months causing delays going to and from Hanalei as workers try to stabilize the hillside.
 The continuing restrictions will make actually using the highway challenging for both residents and visitors.

 - Traffic will be flagged, 24 hours a day, at mile marker 1, alternating between Lihue-bound and Hanalei-bound traffic using one lane.

 - Heavy traffic congestion is anticipated as work on three single-lane bridges (separate from the highway repairs) between Hanalei and Haena will continue.
-The Department of Transportation will have flagged access through each of the three worksites and a flier will be distributed to tourists warning in large black letters: EXPECT SIGNIFICANT TRAFFIC DELAYS.
+The Department of Transportation will have flagged access through each of the three worksites.

 - Illegal parking anywhere within the no parking zone will incur a $200 parking fine as a minimum penalty.

 Haena State Park is located at the northwestern extent of Kuhio Highway on Kauai's north shore.
 It includes Ke'e Beach at the end of the highway.
 Haena is also home to the trailhead of the world famous Kalalau Trail (11 miles), as well as, Hanakapia Trail (2 miles to the beach, with an additional 2 miles to the waterfall).
 The reopening of Haena State Park and Napali Coast State Wilderness Park coincided with the opening of Kuhio Highway.